TheBoxyBear/charttools/README.md

 As this project is in development, it should only be used with charts with a backup available. **I am not responsible for damages to charts!**

+Although not planned for the initial release, a lot of work towards Midi support is already complete and can be found in the [beta-midi](https://github.com/TheBoxyBear/charttools/tree/beta-midi) branch.
+There are also plans for supporting **.sng** files as well as consideration for the upcoming *Stage Tour* game.

 ## Getting Started
 For an overview on installation and taking your first steps with ChartTools, see [Getting Started](Docs/articles/getting-started.md).
 A GitHub Pages website is available with detailed articles and API documentation.

 ## Contributing
 If you like to contribute to the development of ChartTools, feel free to comment on an issue, submit a pull request or submit your own issues.

-To test your code, copy the solution file and rename it to `ChartTools_Debug.sln`.
+To test your code, copy the solution file and rename it to `ChartTools_Debug.slnx`.
 From that solution, you can add new projects under the `Debug` directory.
 The debug solution and all its additional projects will automatically be git-ignored.

 ## License and Attribution
 This project is licensed under the GNU General Public License 3.0.
 See [LICENSE](LICENSE) for details.